TPM training - Total Maintenance

 - Occupational safety and environmental protection

-- Defining an action plan to be implemented by training participants
+- Definition of an action plan to be carried out by the trainees

 TPM training enables participants to acquire practical skills in maintenance management, loss identification and elimination, and the implementation of work standards.
 Through on-the-job workshops, participants learn how to effectively apply TPM principles in their organization, leading to increased efficiency and reduced costs.